Insert molding is an injection molding technique that can provide effective solutions for a wide range of design and production needs.

-The first step is custom-building a mold to accept a solid component or product (insert).
-The insert is placed into the mold.
-Thermoplastic resin is injected into the mold cavity, coating the insert/product in a smooth layer of plastic.
-After cooling, the mold is opened and the product is removed and inspected.
+The first step is custom-building a tool to accept a solid component or product (insert).
+The insert is placed into the tool, and thermoplastic resin is injected into the tool cavity, coating the insert/product in a smooth layer of plastic.
+After cooling, the tool is opened and the product is removed and inspected.

-Many people think insert molding is limited to standard compression limiters — metal cylinders that are insert-molded to create plastic-covered parts that are bolted to other components, such as brackets or mounts (the compression limiter takes the load from of bolted joint, preventing plastic creep over time).
+Many people think insert molding is limited to standard compression limiters — metal cylinders that are insert-molded to create plastic-covered parts and are bolted to other components, such as brackets or mounts (the compression limiter maintains the load of bolted joints, preventing plastic creep or hoop stress over time).

 The takeaway: Insert molding can be a highly effective process that works with a variety of materials and part geometries.
 In most cases, it can result in cost savings and design improvements for parts that maximize manufacturability and improve customer satisfaction.
 To help you determine material selection and the factors that need to be considered, such as thermal conditions, chemical exposure, physical loads, and more, view our Rise Above the Competition: Multi-Material Injection Molding infographic below.